'Caicedo perfect for Chelsea but no panic for Liverpool'

 There were plenty of positives for both teams to take away from an exciting game on Sunday, but you could see they are both badly in need of a holding midfielder.

 Now it looks like Chelsea have their man.
-I can understand why they see Caicedo as being the right man for that job, even if a British record fee of £115m seems a lot.
+I can understand why they see Caicedo as being the perfect player for that job, even if a British record fee of £115m seems a lot.

 Two sides to the holding role